Want a More Comfortable Home? Install an Insulated Garage Door

 But, in the majority cases, homeowners don’t insulate the walls of the garage, whether they are outside walls, or shared with other rooms in the house.
 They also generally don’t insulate the ceiling of the garage, even when it is shared with a room above the garage.

 Cold and heat can get into the garage through the outside walls and uninsulated garage doors much easier than most people think.
 With no insulation on the walls and floors that are shared between your house and garage, that heat and cold can get into your home fairly easily too.

 An Insulated Garage Door to the Rescue

 An insulated garage door will help reduce the amount of heat and cold that gets into your garage.
-That will make you home more comfortable.
-And it will reduce your utility bills.
+That will make your home more comfortable, and it will reduce your utility bills.

 If you would like to learn more about insulated garage doors, please contact us at Markham Garage Doors.